JasonCui1504/BIO165_finalproject_bbroido_jcui/README.md

       - FearConditioned_Genes.csv (Fear Conditioned)

 Code:
-- data_analysis_structuring.ipynb: To segment the raw dataset into the relevant samples for each of the 4 fear conditions.
+- data_analysis_structuring.ipynb: To segment the raw dataset into the relevant samples for each of the 4 conditions.
 Also transposes the data to put genes as columns and samples as rows.
 - data_visualization.ipynb: Code to run differential gene analysis, and create volcano plots and violin plot